cstl-kaist/cs374-2024-spring/_assignments/homework01.md

 * One-line description of what it is
 * Where can it be found? (e.g., physical location, URL, name of the app)
 * How did you find it?
 You shouldn't Google "UI hall of fame or shame" and copy examples from these databases.
 Please find your own examples.
 * Analyze its usability using the dimensions covered in class: learnability, efficiency, and safety.
 Please feel free to discuss additional dimensions that you think are important for your example.
+We haven't covered these dimensions in depth yet in class, so it's okay if your analysis is preliminary.
 * Screenshots and photos to effectively support your analysis

 For each example, you have a hard limit of **maximum 250 words**.
 But you may use as many screenshots and photos as you want.
 One-sentence captions are allowed for each visual material, and they are not counted toward the word limit.